Birefringence: Applications

+Optical devices

 Birefringence is used in many optical devices.
 Liquid-crystal displays, the most common sort of flat-panel display, cause their pixels to become lighter or darker through rotation of the polarization (circular birefringence) of linearly polarized light as viewed through a sheet polarizer at the screen's surface.
 Similarly, light modulators modulate the intensity of light through electrically induced birefringence of polarized light followed by a polarizer.
 The Lyot filter is a specialized narrowband spectral filter employing the wavelength dependence of birefringence.
 Waveplates are thin birefringent sheets widely used in certain optical equipment for modifying the polarization state of light passing through it.

+To manufacture polarizers with high transmittance, birefringent crystals are used in devices such as the Glan–Thompson prism, Glan–Taylor prism and other variants.
+Layered birefringent polymer sheets can also be used for this purpose.

-Birefringence also plays an important role in second-harmonic generation and other nonlinear optical components, as the crystals used for this purpose are almost always birefringent.
+Birefringence also plays an important role in second-harmonic generation and other nonlinear optical processes.
+The crystals used for these purposes are almost always birefringent.
 By adjusting the angle of incidence, the effective refractive index of the extraordinary ray can be tuned in order to achieve phase matching, which is required for the efficient operation of these devices.